Basic Math Can Save You

 Recently I began dissecting what I did right and what I did wrong.

-What I have come up with, with the help of a few recent books I have read (The 80/20 Principle and The Power of Less) is that my success came from large goals that I supported with micro-goals.
+What I have come up with, with the help of a few recent books I have read ( and ) is that my success came from large goals that I supported with micro-goals.

 The “goal” of becoming the best online marketing company is as broad as it is vague.
 To shoot only for that is almost impossible.
 In order to do it I had to create micro-goals: